Cestaro0/Android/README.md

 First is necessary understand that android platform is based in linux kernel.
 See the image below.
 <img src="https://github.com/Cestaro0/Android/assets/99103680/6a73d8cd-4008-4e16-9dba-d4e1175cf083"/>
-This image cover a lot layers, and we'll talk about all.
+This image covers many layers, and we'll discuss each one.
  ### Linux Kernel
-  As said before, the android is based in linux kernel, for more optios that he offers, as security levels, permissions, management of the users.
+  As mentioned before, Android is based on the Linux kernel, which provides various features such as security levels, permissions, and user management.
  ### HAL
-  Hal is the standard interface of implementation the hardware for the android it's independent for down levels drivers.
+  HAL is the standard interface for implementing hardware on Android.
+It is independent of lower-level drivers.
  ### Android runtime
-  This part is relative for execution the android apps, wich works as follow: each program will have the own virtual machine in .DEX (dalvik executable format).
+ This part is responsible for executing Android apps.
+Each program runs in its own virtual machine in .DEX (Dalvik Executable Format).
+App compilation can occur in two ways: AOT (Ahead-Of-Time) and JIT (Just-In-Time).
- This compilation of app may happen for two ways: AOT(compilation advance) and JIT(just in time).
  ### Native C/C++ libraries
-  For my, this part is more interesting (i love reverse engineering).
-More components in android they created in native code (C/C++).
-And we can create our own .so in C++ for android application (let's talk about this later).
+  This part, which I find more interesting (as I love reverse engineering), involves many components in Android created in native code (C/C++).
+We can also create our own .so files in C++ for Android applications.
  ### Java API
-  Like this native C/C++ libraries, Java API is a bit more different, but consist in usage java packages for GUI or functionalities in own app, with characteristics exclusives to android.
+  Similar to native C/C++ libraries, the Java API utilizes Java packages for GUI or app functionalities with exclusive characteristics for Android.
  ### System apps
   Android comes with a basic set of apps for email, messaging, calendar, web browsing, contacts, and more.

 ## Reverse Engineering
- This topic is more detailed because I love RE and is my area of ​​activity.
-We'll talking for this:
+ This topic is more detailed because I love reverse engineering and it's my area of expertise.
+We'll cover the following:
   - ABD
   - ROOT
   - APK